khvedant02/Neurosymbolic-Mental-Health-Monitoring-COVID19/README.md

 # Neurosymbolic Mental Health Monitoring during COVID-19

+Please note: The code with the dataset link will be updated by 16th September 2024.

 ## Overview
 This repository contains the source code and resources associated with our paper "A Domain-Agnostic Neurosymbolic Approach for Big Social Data Analysis: Evaluating Mental Health Sentiment on Social Media During COVID-19."
 The paper was submitted to IEEE Big Data and outlines a novel neurosymbolic AI method to monitor mental health sentiment on social media platforms like Twitter and Reddit during the COVID-19 pandemic.